dioscarey/gcloud-middleware/README.md

 **IMPORTANT!**
 Once you create a new enviorment you need to give access for the new branch in the Api Key settings (You need to be authorized to make this change).

-# How the merge works.
+# How the merge works?

 The content-cli was created by the Process Way team supported with  multiple Contentful cli's, you should try to fully understand how the process works.